top of page

 About the Instructor

 Miss Cat is a professional fiction writer and teacher with over 15 years’ experience helping students of all ages improve their writing.
-As an admissions essay coach, she has helped students gain acceptance to a number of top colleges and business schools, including Harvard, Yale, Dartmouth, UPenn and Stanford.
-She has been coaching middle and high school creative writers for the last two years and has worked with nearly a dozen students on submissions for the Scholastic Awards specifically.
+As an admissions essay coach, she has helped students gain acceptance to many top colleges and business schools, including Harvard, Yale, Dartmouth, Cornell, UPenn and Stanford.
+Her high school writing students have won Scholastic Gold Awards, New York Times’ Essay Contests, and YoungArts awards.
 She holds a BA magna cum laude in Music and English from Harvard University and an MFA in Creative Writing from Columbia University, where she was a De Alba Fellow and an Undergraduate Teaching Fellow.
-Her writing has appeared in Action, Spectacle!, The South Dakota Review, and The Missouri Review.
-In 2019, she was the recipient of The Missouri Review’s Peden Prize for best story in a volume year.
-She is currently working on her first novel and is represented by the literary agency Janklow and Nesbit.
+Her writing has appeared in Action, Spectacle!, The South Dakota Review, The Missouri Review, and The Fairytale Review.
+In 2019, she was the recipient of The Missouri Review’s Peden Prize for best story in a volume year, and she was a finalist for a 2023 Shirley Jackson Award.

 Tony.jpeg